fixie-ai/ultravox/README.md

 Join us on our Discord server [here](https://discord.gg/Qw6KHxv8YB).

+### Jobs

+If you're interested in working on Ultravox fulltime, we're hiring!
+Check out our jobs page [here](https://www.notion.so/fixieai/Careers-at-Fixie-fc1a7ace4c1e42a8886065bc397aba2d).

 ### Inference Server

 You can try out Ultravox using your own audio content (as a WAV file), using the following curl command: